Etihad Airways: Effect of COVID-19

+Return to profitability

+In July 2022, Etihad announced a record-breaking first-half profitability of $296 million.
+This was achieved due to the increased passenger travel demand.
+Etihad carried 3 million more passengers in the first half of 2022, compared to the first half of 2021.
+In October 2022 Etihad Airways was transferred ownership over to Abu Dhabi sovereign wealth fund ADQ.
+Etihad, Wizz Air Abu Dhabi, Abu Dhabi Airports, Etihad Holidays, and more were all brought into common ownership.
+Although the airline had grounded its fleet of 10 A380-800 aircraft with no initial plans to redeploy the aircraft, it was decided that they would return to service.
+In 2023, Etihad redeployed four of their 10 jumbo jets onto their London–Heathrow service, with later decisions that an additional A380 would return to the fleet.

+The airline later announced the redeployment of their A380 to their New York–JFK route in April 2024 as well as to Paris–Charles de Gaulle from November 2024, Singapore from February 2025, as well as Toronto–Pearson from June 2025.
+Etihad continued to operate to Tel Aviv during the Gaza war.

 Corporate affairs

 Head office

-Etihad has its head office, in Khalifa City, Abu Dhabi, near Abu Dhabi International Airport.
-Etihad spent 183.6 million UAE dirhams (US$50 million) in 2007 to arrange to have its new head office and training center built.
-The new head office was scheduled to be finished by the end of 2007.
+Etihad has its head office in Khalifa City, Abu Dhabi, near Abu Dhabi International Airport.
+Etihad spent 183.6 million UAE dirhams (US$50 million) in 2007 to have its new head office and training centre built.
+The new head office was completed in 2007.

 Structure

-Etihad is governed by a board of directors chaired by Mohamed Mubarak Al Mazrouei, and operates in terms of its founding legislation and the Article of Association of the company.
-The Board consists of seven independent non-executive members and has two sub-committees, being an executive committee and an Audit Committee, each with its charter and chairman.
-Other members of the board include Ahmed Ali Al Sayegh, H.E.
-Mohamed Khalifa Al Mubarak, Mohamed Hareb Sultan Al Yousef, Hamad Abdulla Al Shamsi, Khalifa Sultan Al Suwaidi, and Ahmed Ali Matar Al Romaithi.
+Etihad is governed by a board of directors chaired by Mohamed Mubarak Al Mazrouei and operates in terms of its founding legislation and the Articles of Association of the company.
+The board consists of seven independent non-executive members and has two sub-committees, an executive committee and an Audit Committee, each with its charter and chairman.
+Other members of the board include Ahmed Ali Al Sayegh, H. E. Mohamed Khalifa Al Mubarak, Mohamed Hareb Sultan Al Yousef, Hamad Abdulla Al Shamsi, Khalifa Sultan Al Suwaidi, and Ahmed Ali Matar Al Romaithi.

-The airline was led previously by James Hogan (formerly CEO of Gulf Air) who was appointed as president and Chief Executive Officer on 10 September 2006 until January 2018.
-The current CEO of Etihad Group is Tony Douglas who was appointed as chief executive officer in January 2018.
+The airline was led previously by James Hogan (formerly CEO of Gulf Air) who was appointed as president and chief executive officer from 10 September 2006 until January 2018.
+He was succeeded by Tony Douglas, who held the post until October 2022.
+The current CEO of Etihad Group is Antonoaldo Neves.